 Mandatory electives for the oncology program include a month of pediatric oncology and one month of radiation therapy.
-An "away" month of bone marrow transplantation experience at Bowman Gray School of Medicine, Vanderbilt University College of Medicine or St. Jude's Children's Research Hospital is arranged during the second year of training.
+An "away" month of bone marrow transplantation experience at Vanderbilt University College of Medicine is arranged during the second year of training.
 Other electives are at the discretion of the fellow and director and may be used as either further clinical time or further research time.

+Scholarly activity is required as part of the training program.
 All fellows are asked to identify a research project within the first three months of their fellowship and are given time to complete these projects during the standard two-year program.
-In addition, they will be participating in national ongoing clinical oncology protocols of the Eastern Cooperative Oncology Group (ECOG).

 To view a list of all current fellows: click here